Adaptive Fusion Self-supervised Learning for Recommendation

-\begin{itemize}[left=0pt] \item We reveal that most GCL-based methods are time-consuming to generate contrastive views and that existing CL methods struggle to fuse self-supervised signals from diverse contrastive objectives.
+\begin{itemize} \item We reveal that most GCL-based methods are time-consuming to generate contrastive views and that existing CL-based methods struggle to fuse self-supervised signals.

-\item We introduce a novel graph contrastive learning paradigm from the perspective of more effective contrastive views construction, and propose the High-order Fusion Graph Contrastive Learning (\textbf{HFGCL}) framework for recommendation.
+\item We introduce a novel graph contrastive learning paradigm from the perspective of more effective contrastive views construction, and propose \textbf{AFGCL} for recommendation.

-\item We leverage stacking multiple GCN layers to generate high-order contrastive views, and design a multi-scale fusion contrastive learning objective to better integrate self-supervised signals.
+\item We leverage GCN layers to generate adaptive CL representation, and design a fusion CL objective to better integrate self-supervised signals.

-\item We conduct various experimental studies on three publicly datasets, and the results show that HFGCL has significant advantages in terms of recommendation performance and method training efficiency compared to existing the-state-of-art baselines. \end{itemize}
+\item We conduct various experimental studies on three publicly datasets, and the results show that AFGCL has significant advantages in terms of recommendation performance and method training efficiency compared to existing state-of-the-art baselines. \end{itemize}